 Thinking of planning your own trip to Iceland?
 Here are a few tips:

 How to get to Iceland: Iceland is just a 4- or 5-hour flight from the East Coast of the US, or about 3 hours from the UK.
-There are multiple airlines that fly there, with Iceland Air and WOW being two of the most popular (and often the most affordable).
+There are multiple airlines that fly there, including some budget airlines.

 Where to stay in Iceland: Reykjavik is a great base, especially in the winter months since most tours start and end there.
 I recommend the Rey Apartments for both location and coziness (plus, having a small kitchen helps cut down on food costs!).